AGGII-52/sql-challenge/README.md

 ![sql.png](sql.png)

+Inside of the EmployeeSQL folder is the Employee_db folder and the Employee_db-ERD.
+Inside of the Employee_db folder, you will find the Employee_db-schema file and the Employee_db-queries file.

 ## Background

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.